I take the confidentiality of our conversations extremely seriously.

 The DPA and the General Data Protection Regulation (GDPR) require that all organisations that store personal information about people may only do so provided that the information is: processed lawfully, fairly and in a transparent manner; collected for specified, explicit and legitimate purposes; adequate, relevant and limited to what is necessary; accurate and, where necessary, kept up to date; kept in a form that permits identification of information subjects for no longer than is necessary for the purposes for which the personal information are processed; and processed in a manner that ensures appropriate security of the personal information.

 How will you collect my personal information?

-I will collect your personal information in the following ways: via my website: www.authenticlifecoaching.ch, over the telephone, in writing, and in person during our meetings which might take place in person or by end-to-end encrypted videoconferencing facility.
+I will collect your personal information in the following ways: via my website: www.authenticlifecoaching.ch, over the telephone, in writing, and during our meetings which might take place in person or by end-to-end encrypted videoconferencing facility.